Kyle Tucker Player Props: Astros vs. Orioles

-Kyle Tucker -- .205 average over his past 10 games -- will be in action for the Houston Astros against the Baltimore Orioles, with Grayson Rodriguez on the hill, on August 8 at 7:05 PM ET.
+Kyle Tucker -- .231 average over his past 10 games -- will be in action for the Houston Astros against the Baltimore Orioles, with Jack Flaherty on the hill, on August 9 at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Yankees.
+He collected five RBI (going 2-for-4 with a home run and a walk) in his last game against the Orioles.

 Kyle Tucker Game Info & Props vs. the Orioles